The Role of Exercise in Promoting Brain Health and Longevity

 The release of these hormones during exercise can lead to an enhanced sense of self-worth, increased confidence, and greater optimism about life’s possibilities.

-Additionally, engaging in physical activities that simultaneously challenge your body and mind – such as yoga or team sports further boost your cognitive function while fostering essential skills like focus, problem-solving abilities, and adaptability under pressure.
+Additionally, engaging in physical activities that simultaneously challenge your body and mind – such as yoga or team further boost your cognitive function while fostering essential skills like focus, problem-solving abilities, and adaptability under pressure.

 In addition to mood enhancement through endorphin release during exercise sessions, regular physical activity has profound long-term benefits on mental health.